joseph-tharayil/csd_paper/README.md

 6. Next, sum the $nnCSD$ signals over cells by running the script `Geteeg.sh` in the folder `secondDeriv`

-7. Finally, run the notebook `csdCorrelations_radii.ipynb` to generate Figures 3 and 4.
+7. Finally, run the notebook `csdCorrelations_radii.ipynb` to generate Figure 4.

 # Acknowledgment
 The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.